RiftValleySoftware/RVS_Spinner/README.md

 -
 A lot has already been covered, here, and the test harness app will help to show some real-world implementation, but you change the selected index (which item is selected as the current value) by altering the 0-based index in [`RVS_Spinner.selectedIndex`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html). [`RVS_Spinner.value`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html) cannot be set.
 It is a read-only property.

-TEST HARNESS APP
+BASIC TEST HARNESS APP
 =
-The test harness target imports the compiled framework, so it does provide a real-world application of [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html).
+The basic test harness target imports the compiled framework, so it does provide a real-world application of [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html).

 It is a simple 1-view app, with a single window: